BlackCapCoder/pointfree-js/README.md

 # pointfree-js

-This is an implementation of pointfree notation in javascript.
+This is an implementation of pointfree notation and partial application in javascript.

 ### Usage